 What To Expect After An IUI Procedure?

-You may resume regular activities after IUI In most cases, women can resume intercourse anytime after an IUI procedure.
+You may resume regular activities after IUI.
+In most cases, women can resume intercourse anytime after an IUI procedure.
 However, doctors may recommend waiting 48 hours before intercourse if a tenaculum forceps is used.
 As it may cause vaginal bleeding during the procedure.

 After IUI, abstain from smoking, alcohol, drugs, and certain medications that could harm embryonic development.
 Prenatal vitamins, such as folic acid and other supplements prescribed by your doctor, should be taken.

-Do home pregnancy test (urine pregnancy test) 14 days after the procedure, as early tests may give false results due to the hormones used for the fertility treatment.
+Do a home pregnancy test (urine pregnancy test) 14 days after the procedure, as early tests may give false results due to the hormones used for the fertility treatment.
 Then, contact your doctor to plan further visits (1).

 What Are The Causes Of Cramping After IUI?